flowejam/image-directory-validator/README.md

 # Image directory validator

 <h2> Instructions for requesting data: </h2>
-Send an HTTP request with the POST method, and must have Content-type application/json (a bad request response will be sent otherwise).
+Send an HTTP request with the POST method, which must have Content-type application/json (a bad request response will be sent otherwise).
 The JSON sent in the body of the request should be in the following format:
 {"directory_path": "full_path_to_directory"}

 This is an example request (replace with your directory path):